ripienaar/choria-compose/README.md

 ## Features Exploration

 Below we'll explore a few features enabled in this network.
 You do not need to know all this stuff to use Choria, but for those interested in exploring it in depth this is useful.
 Most sites will not use 1/2 these features.

-### Autonomous Agents

-The server instances are configured to support [Autonomous Agents](https://choria.io/docs/autoagents/) with 2 examples in `config/server/machine`, any others you add there will immediately activate without requiring restart of the nodes.

 #### System Facts Gathering